top of page

 After years of having multiple shops in assorted locations, selling to shops and galleries throughout the region, Tom's pottery is now exclusively available at the pottery in Clay City.

 In 1940 the current pottery building was located further from the river, yet close enough to receive coal shipments brought up river on barges.
-The coal fed Beehive Kiln remains intact on the property but is no longer used.

 bottom of page